 There are of course a number of advantages and disadvantages in consigning a document to electronic life.
 One advantage is the rapidity with which links implement cross-references.
-Hunting about in a book for lemma 3.14.23 can be time-consuming (especially when an author engages in the entirely logical but utterly infuriating practice of numbering lemmas, propositions, theorems, corollaries, and so on, separately).
+Hunting about in a book for lemma 3.14.8 can be time-consuming (especially when an author engages in the entirely logical but utterly infuriating practice of numbering lemmas, propositions, theorems, corollaries, and so on, separately).
 A perhaps more substantial advantage is the ability to correct errors, add missing bits, clarify opaque arguments, and remedy infelicities of style in a timely fashion.
 The correlative disadvantage is that a reader returning to the web page after a short time may find everything (pages, definitions, theorems, sections) numbered differently.
-(IATEX an amazing tool.)
+(IATEX is an amazing tool.)
 I will change the date on the title page to inform the reader of the date of the last nontrivial update (that is, one that affects numbers or cross-references).

 The most serious disadvantage of electronic life is impermanence.
 In most cases when a web page vanishes so, for all practical purposes, does the information it contains.
 For this reason (and the fact that I want this material to be freely available to anyone who wants it) I am making use of a "Share Alike" license from Creative Commons.
 It is my hope that anyone who finds this material useful will correct what is wrong, add what is missing, and improve what is clumsy.
-For more information on creative commons licenses see http://creativecommons.org/.
-Concerning the text itself, please send corrections, suggestions, complaints, and all other comments to the author at erdman@pdx.edu
+I will include the LATEX source files on my website so that using the document, or parts of it, does not involve endless retyping.
+Concerning the text itself, please send corrections, suggestions, complaints, and other comments to the author at erdman@pdx.edu